TyrealQ/Experience-is-all-you-need_SMR/README.md

 RoBERTa_eval_data: This dataset, extracted from the training data, is used for model evaluation.

-Python_code: Python code ran on Google Colab is provided for performing all the analyses in the study.
+Python_code_SMR: Python code ran on Google Colab is provided for performing all the analyses in the study.